"I feel tremendous guilt. I think we have created tools that are ripping apart the social fabric of how society works."

 Why Chamath Polarizes People

-The truth is that Chamath triggers something primal in observers.
-He makes us confront our own relationship with achievement, authenticity, and success.
+Chamath makes us confront our own relationship with achievement and image-management.
 Do we admire the hustle or resent it?
 Do we see ourselves in the drive or recoil from the compromises?

 The Achiever's Endless Game